KanikaPunia119/Tek-Qubit-Tekion-Hackathon-/README.md

-**Car Configurator**
+# Car Configurator

-**Description:**: Real-time collaborative vehicle configurator web app.
+**Description:** Real-time collaborative vehicle configurator web app.
 The frontend is a React application that lets users pick a vehicle model, trim, color, wheels, interior and optional packages while the backend (Node/Express + Socket.IO) enables session-based real-time collaboration so multiple people can configure the same car together.

 **Features:**
-- **Live Collaboration:**: Create or join a session and collaborate in real-time using `socket.io` (events: `join-session`, `config-update`, `config-sync`, `users-updated`).
+- **Live Collaboration:** Create or join a session and collaborate in real-time using `socket.io` (events: `join-session`, `config-update`, `config-sync`, `users-updated`).
-- **Configurable Options:**: Models, trims, colors, wheels, interiors and packages are defined in `frontend/src/data/vehicleData.js`.
+- **Configurable Options:** Models, trims, colors, wheels, interiors and packages are defined in `frontend/src/data/vehicleData.js`.
-- **Price Calculations:**: Total price, breakdown and monthly payment calculations are in `frontend/src/utils/calculations.js`.
+- **Price Calculations:** Total price, breakdown and monthly payment calculations are in `frontend/src/utils/calculations.js`.
-- **Save / Share:**: Download the current configuration as JSON and copy/share session IDs.
+- **Save / Share:** Download the current configuration as JSON and copy/share session IDs.
-- **User Presence:**: See connected collaborators and who last modified the config.
+- **User Presence:** See connected collaborators and who last modified the config.

 **Repository Structure:**
 - `backend/` — Node/Express server with Socket.IO handling sessions and collaboration.